Compare Travel Insurance in New Zealand

 European Travel Insurance

 Europe offers good medical care at lower costs than the USA, but treatment for tourists can still be expensive.
-Medical evacuation from remote areas (Alps, Mediterranean islands) can cost $20,000-$100,000.
-European travel insurance should include $5-10 million medical coverage and comprehensive cancellation benefits given expensive European trips.
-Winter sports coverage essential if skiing or snowboarding.
+Medical evacuation from remote areas (Alps, Mediterranean islands) can be costly.
+European travel insurance should include comprehensive medical coverage and cancellation benefits given expensive European trips.
+Winter sports coverage is essential if skiing or snowboarding.

 Asian Travel Insurance

 Asia offers diverse destinations from developed (Japan, Singapore) to developing (Southeast Asia).
 Medical standards vary significantly by location.
-Medical evacuation from remote areas to quality facilities can cost $30,000-$100,000.
-Asia travel insurance should include good medical coverage ($5-10 million), evacuation benefits, and coverage for adventure activities (scuba diving, trekking).
-Premiums are moderate, reflecting lower medical costs but higher adventure activity risks.
+Medical evacuation from remote areas to quality facilities can be costly.
+Asia travel insurance should include comprehensive medical coverage, evacuation benefits, and coverage for adventure activities (scuba diving, trekking).

 Pacific Islands Travel Insurance

 Pacific islands often have limited medical facilities, making medical evacuation coverage crucial.
-Serious medical issues require evacuation to NZ or Australia ($30,000-$80,000 costs).
+Serious medical issues may require evacuation to NZ or Australia, which can be costly.
 Ensure your policy covers evacuation from remote islands and marine activities (snorkeling, diving, kayaking).
-Cyclone season (November-April) creates cancellation risks - ensure trip cancellation coverage includes weather events.
+Cyclone season (November-April) creates cancellation risks — ensure trip cancellation coverage includes weather events.

 Pre-existing Medical Conditions